LEGAL ACTION UPDATE:

 A study published in February of 2019 concluded glyphosate used in herbicide raises the risk of cancer after exposure by 41%.
 Researchers from the University of Washington included the most recent update of the Agricultural Health Study cohort along with five case-control studies.
 The researcher’s study “suggests a compelling link” between glyphosate-based herbicides and an increased risk for non-Hodgkin’s lymphoma.
 Furthermore, a California jury awarded a man close to $290 million after he alleged Roundup caused his NHL cancer.

-Recent Roundup Verdict
+Recent Roundup Verdicts

 Mr. Johnson used Roundup Weed Killer at his job as a school groundskeeper.
 He testified that while spraying large quantities, the product would cover his face while windy outside.
 At one point, a hose broke and covered his body with the chemicals.
 Now, he suffers from lesions throughout his body.
 On some days, he is unable to speak.
 Monsanto plans to appeal the decision, which will be costly moving forward.

-Who is at Risk for NHL?
+Who is at Risk for NHL and Other cancers?